Wytchwulf/Torminal/README.md

 ## Overview

-Just some simple config files for running a Tor relay using Docker and managing with Nyx.
+This project aims to reduce friction in setting up a Tor relay using Docker and managing with Nyx.

-This is as plug and play as I can make it.
+Make sure to edit any data marked "<<like-this>>"

-Make sure to edit any data marked <<like-this>>
+Don't Forget you will need to open port 9001 on your firewall

 Docker install docs [here](https://docs.docker.com/engine/install/)